PrjctQ/Q-Core/src/utils/README.md

 - Rate limiting to prevent brute force attacks
 - Secure cookie options in response sender
 - Sensitive data filtering in logs

-This utilities directory provides the foundational building blocks for creating robust, secure, and maintainable API endpoints with consistent behavior across the entire application.